 For anyone experiencing back pain it can at times seem overwhelming to navigate the medical system while also dealing with ongoing pain.
 This blog is written with the intention of highlighting a few fairly simple things you can do to help achieve some level of comfort and pain relief.

-These 5 simple tips will help you keep your spine as healthy as possible, minimizing complications from your back condition and helping to prevent future painful episodes.
+5 simple tips to help keep your spine as healthy as possible:

 While you're sleeping, all the structures in your spine that have worked hard all day finally have an opportunity to relax and be rejuvenated.
-Using the right mattress and pillow will support the spine so the muscles and ligaments can be stress-free and have a chance to become refreshed.
+And you need a mattress and pillows that allow your spine to rest in a supported and comfortable way.

 While it's not the same as going to a massage therapist, having a massage chair in your home can be a practical and easy way to get some of the benefits of a shiatsu or Swedish massage.

-The discs in your lower spine are loaded 3-times more while sitting than standing, so long periods of sitting can often create or aggravate a painful back condition.
-Moreover, when sitting in an office chair, many people slouch and lean forward, and this poor posture usually leads to muscle tension and pain in the lower back and legs (e.g. sciatica).
+The discs in your lower spine are loaded 3-times more while sitting than standing, so long periods of sitting can create or aggravate a painful back condition.
+Moreover, when sitting at a desk and/or looking at a computer screen, our natural tendency is to slouch and lean forward, stressing our lumbar discs even more.

-The topics covered here are simple ways to help your spine and back stay in alignment and maintain a stronger, healthier you.
-Even if you are in very bad pain and are undergoing extensive medical treatments, we encourage you to still try to remember the simple things you can do for your back to help it heal and get stronger and healthier over time.
+The topics covered here are simple ways to help support your spine and overall back health.
+Even when you are in serious pain and are undergoing extensive medical treatments, we encourage you try to remember the simple things you can do for your back as even small changes can help with the healing process over time.